 In UAE, you will find Filipinos working in the field of Engineering, Accounting, Hotel and Restaurant, Information Technology, construction, Healthcare, household, and Sales.

-According to Global Finance Magazine, United Arab Emirates is the 7 richest country in the world in terms of Gross Domestic Product Purchasing Power Parity (GDP PPP).
+According to Global Finance Magazine, the United Arab Emirates is the 7 richest country in the world in terms of Gross Domestic Product Purchasing Power Parity (GDP PPP).
 UAE’s official currency is the UAE Dirham.
-One UAE Dirham is equivalent to 15.90 pesos.
+One UAE Dirham is equivalent to 15.90 Philippine Pesos, depending on the currency exchange rate.

-The United Arab Emirates is located 7,063 km west of Manila, Philippines.
+The United Arab Emirates is located 7,063 KM (4388,74 Miles) west of Manila, Philippines.
 From the country’s capital, it will take you 9 hours and 25 minutes to reach Abu Dhabi, UAE by plane.

 The leading industries that drive Kuwait’s economy are petrochemicals and natural gas, banking and finance, agriculture, and steel manufacturing.
 Kuwait is self-sufficient when comes to food, and steel.